Newton-Okounkov polytopes of Schubert varieties arising from cluster structures: Generators of cluster cones

 \section{Generators of cluster cones}

-In this section, we address the following question: which elements of $\c[U^- _w]$ do give generators of the cluster cone $C_{{\bf s}_t}$?
-In some specific cases, we compute the minimal generators of the cluster cone, which are given as extended $g$-vectors of specific cluster variables.
+In this section, we address the following question: which elements of $\c[U^- _w]$ do give generators of the cluster cone $C_{\bf s}$?
+In some specific cases when $w=w_0$, we compute the minimal generators of the cluster cone, which are given as extended $g$-vectors of specific cluster variables.
 Let $C \subset \r^m$ be a rational strongly convex polyhedral cone.
 Since $C$ is strongly convex, a $1$-dimensional face $\sigma$ of $C$ is a ray, i.e., a half line.
-Then, since $C$ is rational, the ray $\sigma$ can be written as
+Then, since $C$ is rational, the ray $\sigma$ can be written as $\sigma = \r_{\ge 0} u_\sigma$ for some primitive element $u_\sigma \in \z^m$.
+We call $u_\sigma$ a \emph{ray generator} of $C$.
+Denoting by $\mathcal{R}(C)$ the set of ray generators of $C$, we have